GojiMochi/Gojis-Autoclicker/README.md

 This is just a really basic Dark-mode Auto clicker.

-Just mark your mouse position using 'P' and hit the start button!
-To stop it, us the 'O' key and it will stop.
+Just set the click interval (in milliseconds), mark your mouse position using 'P', and hit the start button!

+To stop it, use the 'O' key and it will stop.